Prevenient grace: In Reformed theology

 Calvinists have their own doctrine of prevenient grace, which they identify with the effectual calling and which is immediately and necessarily followed by faith.
 Because of the necessity of salvation following this dispensation of prevenient grace, the justifying grace is called irresistible grace.

 The Calvinist form of prevenient grace is also related to common grace by which God shows general mercy to everyone, restrains sin, and gives humankind a knowledge of God and of their sinfulness and need of rescue from sin.
 Despite this grace has no salvific purpose, it is said to let people without excuse of not coming to God.
 Common grace explains also why people seem to come to God, but eventually seem to commit definitive apostasy.
 About that issue, Calvin formulated the concept of a temporary grace (sometimes called "evanescent grace") that appears and works for only a while in the reprobate but then disappears.
 According to this concept, the Holy Spirit can create in some people effects which are indistinguishable from those of the irresistible grace of God, producing also visible "fruit".
 Temporary grace was also supported by later Calvinist theologians such as Theodore Beza, William Perkins, John Owen, A. W. Pink and Lorraine Boettner.

 Objections

-Since Calvinist common grace leaves people absolutely incapable of coming to God, non-Calvinists do not believe it leaves them without excuse.
+Since Calvinistic common grace leaves people absolutely incapable of coming to God, non-Calvinists do not believe it leaves them without excuse.
 Concerning the operation of temporary grace supposed to explain apparent apostasy, non-Calvinists find it contrary to the revealed character of God, and leaving Christian believers without real assurance of salvation during their life.